MRtrix3/mrtrix3/docs/reference/commands/dwi2fod.rst

 Options common to more than one algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-directions file** specify the directions over which to apply the non-negativity constraint (by default, the built-in 300 direction set is used).
-These should be supplied as a text file containing [ az el ] pairs for the directions.
+-  **-directions spec** Specify a source of a basis direction set to be used application of the non-negativity constraint (see Description); default: built-in 300-direction set

 -  **-lmax order** the maximum spherical harmonic order for the output FOD(s).For algorithms with multiple outputs, this should be provided as a comma-separated list of integers, one for each output image; for single-output algorithms, only a single integer should be provided.
 If omitted, the command will use the lmax of the corresponding response function (i.e based on its number of coefficients), up to a maximum of 8.